jan-pfr/sem-group8/use-cases/Use-Case-5.md

 ### Preconditions

-We know which country speaks which language.
-We know the overall population of the world.
-Database contains current population data.
+Database contains spoken languages in the world data.

 ### Success End Condition

-A report is available to provide.
+A report for spoken language has been created.

 ### Failed End Condition